• Skip to main content

 Jump to Recipe

-Homemade creamy pot pie soup is an easy recipe that is tasty with any savory protein filling like chicken, turkey, beef, or a vegetarian option.
+Homemade creamy pot pie soup is an easy recipe.
+You can use any savory protein filling like chicken, turkey, beef, ham, or a vegetarian option.
 This is comfort food in a bowl that is a wonderful weeknight meal or hearty lunch.
-Pot pie soup is also a great way to enjoy leftovers in a fresh and delicious way.
-From scratch cooking sure beats any frozen pot pie or any, you can get to-go like KFC or Marie Callendar's.

 Pot Pie Soup in bowls